locriacyber/pontus_onyx/README.md

 # Pontus Onyx

-A [remoteStorage](https://remotestorage.io/) server and client implemented Rust.
+A [remoteStorage](https://remotestorage.io/) server and client implemented in Rust.

 ```txt
 ⚠ Warning : it is not production-ready until version 1.0.0 !